QuickBase/interview-demos/ui/README.md

 of these.
 You can also feel free to consider your own ideas for extension if you have time to complete additional requirements.
 These are only suggestions.

+* Add some unit tests using Jest, React testing library or similar
 * Allow the form to be responsive and work on mobile devices in addition to desktop.
 * Have you ever closed the browser accidentally when working on something?
 Yeah,